inasafe/inasafe-doc/docs/source/training/socialisation/functionality_datasets.rst

 |project_name| current functionality, the functionality that will be covered in
 this short course and the spatial datasets we will be using.

-The data used in this course is available for download on `data.inasafe.org  <http://data.inasafe.org/>`_.
-Ask your trainer which data you will need to download for the course if they do not provide it to you directly.
+The data used in this course is available for download at `data.inasafe.org  <http://data.inasafe.org/>`_.
+Ask your trainer what data you will need to download for the course, if they do not provide it for you directly.

 If you are working through the training independently, use the following data package: `data.inasafe.org - InaSAFEv2.0.zip <http://data.inasafe.org/TrainingDataPackages/InaSAFEv2.0.zip>`_.